-Students choosing banking and finance should plan to take the following courses as a part of the technical electives required in the Business Management program.
+Students choosing banking and finance MUST take a minimum of 20 credit hours from the following courses as a part of the technical electives required in the Business Management program.

-Banking and Finance BAFT 101 Introduction to Commercial Lending BAFT 102 Installment Credit BAFT 105 Principles of Bank Operations BAFT 106 BAFT 202 Home Mortgage Lending BAFT 204 Introduction to Investments three types of students.
+BAFT 101 Banking and Finance

+BAFT 102 Introduction to Commercial Lending

+BAFT 105 Installment Credit

+BAFT 106 Principles of Bank Operations

+BAFT 202 Home Mortgage Lending

+BAFT 204 Introduction to Investments

+FINA 201 Principles of Finance

+REST 213 Real Estate Finance

-Business Management
+Business Management Emphasis

-The business management option is a general business curriculum appropriate for who want to move into managerial positions.
+The business management option is a general business curriculum appropriate for three types of students.